Bookmark this page:

 Object handle not found.

-The most common mistake when using Obba functional calls is to pass a literal value where an object handle is expected.
-See "Passing Literals" in the Obba documentation.
+The most common mistake when using Obba function calls is to pass a literal value where an object handle is expected.

 Using Obba from VBA